 - Fewer and usually only minor side-effects, if any

-- People with cirrhosis still have relatively high cure rates but need specialist and individualised care and monitoring.
+- People with cirrhosis also have high cure rates, but do need to see a hepatitis specialist.

 WHAT IF YOU HAVE A BLEEDING DISORDER?

-HFA has had initial discussions with the Australian Haemophilia Centre Directors’ Organisation (AHCDO) and hepatitis and HIV/HCV co-infection specialists:
+This is the advice HFA has had from discussions with the Australian Haemophilia Centre Directors’ Organisation (AHCDO) and hepatitis and HIV/HCV co-infection specialists:

 - Don’t know where to start?
-Ask your Haemophilia Centre for a referral
+Ask your Haemophilia Treatment Centre for a referral

 - Do you have hepatitis C?
 Make an appointment with your hepatitis or liver clinic to discuss your treatment options